eflows4hpc/documentation/doc/source/Sections/04_Usage_Example.rst

   - `Step 5 <04_Usage_Example/Workflow_Deployment.rst>`_: Deploy the workflow to an HPC clusters using Alien4Cloud and make it accessible to users
   - `Step 6 <04_Usage_Example/Workflow_Execution.rst>`_: Configure the credentials and Execute the workflow with the HPCWaaS execution API

+This video shows how the eFlows4HPC HPCWaaS tools are used to import, deploy and execute the ROM workflow

+.. youtube:: FOfz9TvT31E

+If you want to see another example, the folloing video show how eFlows4HPC has been used for the Probabilistic Tsunami Forecast workflow.

+.. youtube:: MWBk81EV4CI

 .. toctree::
    :maxdepth: 1
    :caption: Pillar I Example Steps: